MOSAIC RENDERS

 Where Mosaic Render Performs Best — UK Plinth and Splash-Zone Applications

-Ceresit CT 177 mosaic render is a quartz-aggregate decorative finish that achieves Category I impact resistance under ETAG 004 — the highest classification for thin-layer plasters — at typical 4.0 kg/m² coverage, engineered specifically for plinths, splash zones, and any UK facade area exposed to splash, impact, and daily wear.
-Within the broader rendering materials range, this collection sits between standard thin-coat finishes for main elevations and the heavy-duty detailing components that protect every junction in a complete facade build-up.
+Mosaic render is a resin-bound coloured-quartz finish that achieves Category I impact resistance under ETAG 004 — the highest classification for thin-layer plasters — at roughly 4.0 kg/m² coverage, formulated for the plinths, splash zones, and ground-level facade areas where standard thin-coat finishes scuff and crack.
+Within the wider rendering materials range, this collection owns the low-level zone of a complete facade build-up.

-The collection covers two pack sizes of the same formulation.
-A 25 kg bucket covers approximately 6 m² for full-house plinths and trade-volume work, while a 10 kg bucket covers approximately 2.5 m² for repairs, feature panels, and reveal zones.
-Both packs share the identical resin-bound 1.0–1.6 mm coloured quartz aggregate, so the choice between them comes down to project scale rather than performance — and the difference between a polished plinth and a scuffed one shows within five years on every UK property.
+The collection covers two pack sizes of the identical CT 177 formulation.
+A 25 kg bucket covers approximately 6 m² for full-house plinths and trade-volume work, while a 10 kg bucket covers approximately 2.5 m² for repairs, feature panels, and reveals, so the choice between them comes down to project scale rather than performance.

 Why Trade Specifiers Choose Mosaic Render

-- Impact-proof plinth protection.
-Category I impact resistance under ETAG 004 means the finish absorbs everyday knocks from lawnmowers, bicycles, wheelie bins, and foot traffic without cracking or chipping at ground level.
-This is the highest impact classification available for thin-layer plasters and it shows on a five-year-old plinth.
+- Impact-proof plinth protection: Category I impact resistance under ETAG 004 absorbs everyday knocks from mowers, bicycles, and wheelie bins without cracking or chipping at ground level — the highest impact class available for thin-layer plasters.

-- Rainwater repellency with breathability.
-Class W3 water absorption (w ≤ 0.1 kg/m²·h⁰·⁵) sheds splashback from gutters, drainage paths, and ground-level rebound, while V2 vapour permeability (Sd 0.14–1.4 m under EN 15824) lets internal moisture migrate outward — essential on solid-wall properties without a cavity that need to dry through the plinth zone rather than retaining trapped moisture.
+- Rain repellency with breathability: Class W3 water absorption (w ≤ 0.1 kg/m²·h⁰·⁵) sheds splashback from gutters and ground-level rebound, while V2 vapour permeability (Sd 0.14–1.4 m per EN 15824) lets internal moisture migrate outward through the plinth zone.

-- Through-coloured finish that lasts without repainting.
-Pigment is embedded within the quartz aggregate rather than applied as a surface coating, so there is no paint film to peel, chalk, or fade under UV exposure.
-Decades of UK weather cannot strip colour from material that has never been painted.
+- Through-coloured finish that lasts: Pigment is embedded within the quartz aggregate, not applied as a coating, so there is no paint film to peel, chalk, or fade under UV — decades of UK weather cannot strip colour from material that was never painted.

-- Easy cleaning between maintenance cycles.
-Mud, road spray, gutter drips, and atmospheric pollution rinse off with a garden hose or soft-pressure wash, reducing long-term upkeep on ground-level zones to a simple seasonal rinse rather than a full repaint cycle.
+- Easy cleaning between cycles: Mud, road spray, and atmospheric pollution rinse off with a garden hose or soft wash, reducing ground-level upkeep to a seasonal rinse rather than a full repaint.

-- Crack-free finish across UK seasonal swings.
-The flexible acrylic-resin binder absorbs micro-movement as masonry expands and contracts under temperature swings, so the finish stays seamless where rigid cement-based plinth coatings develop hairline cracks within the first few winters.
+- Crack-free across seasonal swings: The flexible resin binder absorbs micro-movement as masonry expands and contracts, staying seamless where rigid cement-based plinth coatings develop hairline cracks within the first winters.

-- Certified system compatibility.
-CT 177 holds European Technical Assessments across Ceresit Ceretherm Popular, Classic, Premium, Visage, and Wool Classic insulation systems, giving a clear compliance pathway for the plinth zone of insulated facades — which means the warranty chain stays intact from board to topcoat.
+- Certified system compatibility: CT 177 holds European Technical Assessments across Ceresit Ceretherm Popular, Classic, Premium, Visage, and Wool Classic systems, keeping the warranty chain intact from board to plinth topcoat.

 Selection Guide — Find Your Mosaic Render Pack in 30 Seconds